smaclell/smaclell.github.io/_drafts/what-is-your-rollback.md

-Looks roughly the same but typically has very different scripts because for databases the operations required to upgrade are completely different than the opertions required to downgrade.
+Looks roughly the same but typically has very different scripts because for databases the operations required to upgrade are completely different than the operations required to downgrade.
 To make this easier for .NET we have been enjoying a library called [FluentMigrator](https://github.com/schambers/fluentmigrator/wiki) which makes writing your upgrades and downgrades really easy.
 If .NET is not your style there is always [Active Record Migrations](http://guides.rubyonrails.org/migrations.html)